servicetitan/Stl.Fusion/README.md

-It's a state change tracking abstraction built in assumption that **every piece of data you have is a part of the state / model you want to track**, and since there is no way to fit it in RAM, Fusion is designed to “spawn” the **observed part** of this huge state on-demand, and destroy the unused parts quickly.
+It's a state change tracking abstraction built in assumption that **every piece of data you have is a part of the state / model you want to track**, and since there is no way to fit it in RAM, Fusion is designed to “spawn” the **observed part** of this state on-demand, and destroy the unused parts quickly.

 It provides three key abstractions to implement this:
 * **Computed services** are services exposing methods "backed" by Fusion's